siren-js/core/README.md

-If you don't want to build your entity in one fell swoop (I wouldn't blame you), you can use the other component classes: `Action`, `Field`, `Link`, `EmbeddedRepresentation`, and `EmbeddedLink`.
+If you don't want to build your entity in one fell swoop (I wouldn't blame you), you can use the other component classes: `Action`, `Field`, `Link`, `EmbeddedEntity`, and `EmbeddedLink`.
 Each of these accept required members as positional constructor arguments and optional members in a final options object.